Mechanical Keyboard Cases: Ultimate Guide to Sound &

 How Do Mechanical Keyboard Cases Affect Sound and Feel?

-The interplay between material and mounting style creates a keyboard’s unique signature.
+The interaction between material and mounting style creates a keyboard’s unique signature.

-• For a high-pitched, sharp, “clacky” sound and a stiff feel: Combine a dense material like aluminum with a rigid mounting style like top mount.
+• For a high-pitched, sharp, “clacky” sound and a stiff feel: Combine a dense material like aluminum with a rigid mounting style such as top mount.

 • For a low-pitched, deep, “thocky” sound and a soft, flexible feel: Combine a more resonant material like polycarbonate with an isolated mounting style like gasket mount.